 As a new photographer, I was encouraged to shoot in Manual Mode in difficult lighting conditions like sunrises and sunsets.
 However, I soon learned that this is not always helpful since shooting in Manual Exposure Mode slows me down tremendously.

 Lighting conditions constantly change during sunsets because, most often, the light is continuously decreasing.
 Cloud cover is a different story, however, because the amount of light that affects the camera’s meter can rise and fall in waves.
 For me, using Manual Metering Mode is inefficient because I am constantly reevaluating and changing the exposure.

 I find that Aperture Priority Mode suits me the best since the Exposure Metering systems on modern cameras are accurate and advanced enough to handle almost any condition.
 I set the ISO to 100 and the aperture between f/9-f/11 and let the camera automatically adjust the shutter speed.

 Tip #8: Use Exposure Compensation

-As even a general rule of landscape photography to set the exposure for the brightest areas of the scene, this becomes even more critical with sunset photography.
-You can always recover the dark areas of the scene when editing, but if the brightest areas (i.e. the sky and sun) are blown, there is no way to recover them because there is no information there.
+One of the basic rules of landscape photography is to set the exposure for the brightest areas or the highlights of the scene.
+This rule is even more critical in sunset photography since you can always recover the darker areas of the scene during the editing process.
+The brightest areas of the scene—like the sky and the sun—are harder to recover when they are blown because they lack information.

-Set the exposure for the highlights, keep the shadows underexposed and recover them later in Lightroom.
-(Do not forget Tip #2)
+To avoid this, shoot in RAW and set the exposure for the highlights.
+Underexpose the shadows and recover them later during your editing workflow in Lightroom.

 Tip #10: Bracket your Shots